oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 ***$PREFIX/share/color***

-These paths are considered top level entry points and should contain almost no files.
+These above paths are considered top level entry points and should contain almost no files.
 Each specific data path, containing the actual data, is each located below these general OpenICC paths.

 Typical colour configuration data is architecture independent.
 The configuration can therefore stay in one place as further described